Shukurat-Adekunle/Mentorness/README.md

-Here's a description you can use for your GitHub repository:

----

 # Mentorness Internship Projects

 This repository contains all the tasks and projects I completed during my internship as a Data Analyst Intern at Mentorness.
 Each project showcases my learning journey and practical experience with various data analysis tools and techniques.
 Below is an overview of the key projects: